Dowlais

 Dowlais ([ˈdɔu̯lai̯s]) is a village and community of the county borough of Merthyr Tydfil, in Wales.
-At the 2011 census the electoral ward had a population of 6,926, The population of the Community being 4,270 at the 2011 census having excluded Pant.
-Dowlais is notable within Wales and Britain for its historic association with ironworking; once employing, through the Dowlais Iron Company, over 7,000 people, the works being the largest in the world at one stage.

-Name

 The name is derived from the Welsh du meaning 'black' and glais meaning 'stream'.
+Dowlais is notable within Wales and Britain for its historic association with ironworking; once employing, through the Dowlais Iron Company, over 7,000 people, the works being at one stage the largest in the world.